 4 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-5 Absences due to COVID have impacted children in receipt of Pupil Premium disproportionately compared to their peers.
+5 Absences are higher among children in receipt of Pupil Premium disproportionately compared to their peers.
 There are gaps in children's learning and catch-up is required.